-'Brexit carnage': shellfish trucks protest in London over export delays
+'Brexit carnage': Shellfish trucks protest in London over export delays

 Using a phrase that has angered many business owners, Johnson described the changes as "teething problems", and said they had been exacerbated by the COVID-19 pandemic.

-He said a 23-million-pound ($31.24 million) fund had been created to compensate businesses that "through no fault of their own have experienced bureaucratic delays, difficulties getting their goods through where there is a genuine buyer on the other side of the channel."
+Johnson said an additional 23 million pound ($31.24 million) fund had been created to compensate businesses that "through no fault of their own have experienced bureaucratic delays, difficulties getting their goods through where there is a genuine buyer on the other side of the channel".

+The government said this extra cash was on top of a 100 million pound investment in the industry over the next few years and nearly 200 million pounds provided to the Scottish government to minimise disruption.

-Britain's Department for Environment, Food and Rural Affairs (Defra) said that it was looking at financial support, as well as working with the industry and the EU to address documentation issues.
+Britain's Department for Environment, Food and Rural Affairs (Defra) said that as well as financial support, it was working with the industry and the EU to address documentation issues.

 "Our priority is to ensure that goods can continue to flow smoothly to market," a government spokesperson said in an emailed statement.